AndreiIgna/if-menu/readme.txt

 }
 `

-= Where do I find conditional functions? =
+= Where can I find conditional functions? =

 WordPress provides [a lot of functions](http://codex.wordpress.org/Conditional_Tags) which can be used to create custom rules for almost any combination that a theme/plugin developer can think of.